MIC-DKFZ/TractSeg/resources/Tutorial.md

 finally downsampled back to the original resolution.
 Using `--super_resolution` will output the image at 1.25mm.
 Especially if image resolution is low parts of the CA can get lost during downsampling.

+> Note: If you use `--super_resolution` you have to use it for all steps (tract_segmentation, endings_segmentation and TOM).
+Otherwise tracking is not possible as the masks do not have the same dimensions.

 Now segmentation of the bundle endings works straight forward:
 ```
-TractSeg -i tractseg_output/peaks.nii.gz -o . --output_type endings_segmentation
+TractSeg -i tractseg_output/peaks.nii.gz -o tractseg_output --output_type endings_segmentation
 ```

 For the extraction of the Tract Orientation maps we can again add the option `--bundle_specific_threshold`:
 ```
-TractSeg -i tractseg_output/peaks.nii.gz -o . --output_type TOM --bundle_specific_threshold
+TractSeg -i tractseg_output/peaks.nii.gz -o tractseg_output --output_type TOM --bundle_specific_threshold
 ```

 Now we can run the tracking:
 ```
-Tracking -i tractseg_output/peaks.nii.gz -o . --tracking_dilation 1
+Tracking -i tractseg_output/peaks.nii.gz -o tractseg_output --tracking_dilation 1
 ```
 * `--tracking_dilation`: This defines how much to dilate the tract mask as well as the start/end region mask before using them for filtering during tracking.
 On low resolution data those masks can have some flaws.
 Therefore it is advisable to dilate them slightly by using a value of 1 or 2 instead of the default of 0.

-> Note: If you use `--super_resolution` you have to use it for all steps (tract_segmentation, endings_segmentation and TOM).
-Otherwise tracking is not possible as the masks do not have the same dimensions.